FreeIronRyan45/Kelvin-Weather-Project-1/README.md

 # Kelvin-Weather-Project-1
-Copy of a Project I did For My Javascript Course Recent Which is For Kelvin (temperature) In this project, I had convert temperature Kelvin to Celsius, then to Fehrenheit.
+Copy of a Project I did For My Javascript Course Recent Which is For Kelvin (temperature) In this project, I had to convert temperature Kelvin to Celsius, then to Fehrenheit.
 [Link: https://gist.github.com/fc9fb5bb3ca0df18a68f21a5e057e92d]

 Instructions: